Tonsil and adenoid removal - discharge

-Your child had surgery to remove the adenoid glands from their throat.
-These glands are located between the airway you breathe into through your nose and the back of your throat.
-Often, adenoid removal is done at the same time as a tonsillectomy, surgery to remove the tonsils.
+Your child had surgery to remove the adenoid glands in the throat.
+These glands are located between the airway between the nose and the back of the throat.
+Often, adenoids are removed at the same time as the tonsils (tonsillectomy).

 Complete recovery takes about 1 to 2 weeks.
-Your child will have pain or discomfort that will slowly ease up.
-Your child' s tongue, mouth, throat, or jaw may be sore from the instrument that was used during surgery.
+If only the adenoids are removed, the recovery usually takes only a few days.
+Your child will have pain or discomfort that will get better slowly.
+Your child’s tongue, mouth, throat, or jaw may be sore from the surgery.

-If your child is bleeding in the throat or mouth, have them spit the blood out instead of swallowing it.
-Soft foods and cool drinks may help ease throat discomfort.
+If there is bleeding in the throat and mouth, have your child spit out the blood instead of swallowing it.

 Foods and drinks to avoid are:

-Avoid drugs that contain ibuprofen or aspirin.
-They may cause bleeding.
-Acetaminophen (Tylenol) is a better choice for pain after surgery.
-Ask your child' s doctor if it is okay for your child to take acetaminophen.
+Avoid drugs that contain aspirin.
+Acetaminophen (Tylenol) is a good choice for pain after surgery.
+Ask your child’s doctor if it is okay for your child to take acetaminophen.